MoogMt/PHYSIX_Utils/QE/README.md

 - NEVER use the -j N option when doing make plumed, this will make you think it does patch, when actually it does not...
 (lost lots of time due to this qwerk)

+- PLUMED does not work with QE for version 6.x onwards , revert to 5.x

 - ALWAYS use the method "more is better" when loading modules.
 The more modules you load, the best chance you have to see the compilation suceed.